Hipólito Mejía: Ancestry

 Three of Mejía′s grandparents were farmers native to Gurabo (Santiago Province, not to be confused with a city in Puerto Rico) while his paternal grandfather, Segundo Mejía Mejía, was from Hato de San Marcos de Cañafístol (Peravia Province), then a ranch estate near Baní.

 The Domínguez and the Díaz hails from Gurabo, being of colonial Canarian background.
 These families were traditionally farmers and merchants.

 The Viñals hails from Santo Domingo of colonial Catalan background.

 The Mejías from Cañafístol, Baní, were well-to-do white ranchers linked to the colonial petite aristocracy since the 1500s; endogamy was the custom in small communities and almost every generation of the Mejías married with relatives, meaning that Hipólito Mejía's bloodline includes several cousin marriages.
 President Mejía himself was married to a cousin, as well, until his wife's death in 2022.

 Through his Báez, Villar and Soto ancestors, President Mejía is distantly related through many lines to President Danilo Medina, via Medina′s paternal grandfather —José María Medina Báez— who, alike Mejía′s paternal grandfather, was also from Baní.
 Three of Medina Báez grandparents were surnamed Báez.
 Their shared ancestors includes Lorenzo Báez de Cuéllar-Albornoz (seven times seventh cousins through him), Pedro del Villar María (four times seventh cousins through him), María de la Cruz de Arambule Maldonado (four times sixth cousins through her), Esteban Peguero Gómez (seven times ninth cousins through him), and Antonio de Soto y Hernández de Andújar.

+Popular culture

+President Mejía is solely responsible for the popularity of the chacabana shirt (Guayabera) in the Dominican Republic as, before his presidency, the style was almost dead and mostly wore by a low number of senior citizens.
+Mejía was largely mocked and criticized by his opponents, the press, comedians, and a large number of the general population for making the presidency look informal by wearing white chacabanas every day to the National Palace instead of a suit and tie, like former presidents and leaders worldwide.
+Mejía rarely wore suits in public and only did so for highly formal events.
+All the public attention generated by his attire only allowed the style to be adopted by other prominent figures, his cabinet, and then men of all ages until the present day.
+It is the most popular male attire for elegant or formal occasions in the Dominican Republic.

+A political poster with Mejía's face appears in the music video of Green Day's "Warning" at the time frame 1:55.